GithubPrankster/up_examples/README.md

 ### Planned Examples

-* ???

-A weird example of a fantasy architecture building upon the Spinscript project.

 * Lua's C API

 I already have quite some knowledge with it, but I want to do examples of all the stuff I love, and this is one of them.
 You can obviously also do reloading in this one, however I will mainly focus on more game-destined uses.